SHENG-KAI-HUANG/ShowOpticalFlowByLine/README.md

 Coding and testing by Anaconda in Windows 10 with python 3.6.5.<br />

-Please install following package before using this code:<br />
+Please make sure already install following package before using this repository:<br />
 1. opencv<br />
 2. numpy<br />
 3. argparse<br />